Thomas Gradin: Vancouver Canucks

 Thomas Gradin's Ring of Honour plaque in Rogers Arena.

 In June 1978, the Black Hawks traded Gradin's NHL rights to the Vancouver Canucks in exchange for a draft pick.
 The deal prompted Gradin to move to the NHL three years after his draft.
 Along with fellow Swedes Lars Zetterström and Lars Lindgren, the trio became the first Europeans to join the Canucks in team history.
 Playing on a line with fellow rookies Stan Smyl and Curt Fraser, Gradin led the team in assists (31) and finished second in team-scoring (51 points) in 1978–79.
 His efforts earned him the Cyclone Taylor Award as team MVP, an honour he shared with goaltender Glen Hanlon.

 In ensuing seasons, Gradin established himself as arguably the most skilled player in the franchise's history during his era.
 He improved to 30 goals and 75 points in 1979–80, ranking second in team-scoring to Smyl's 78 points.
 With 69 points the following season (21 goals and 48 assists), led the team in scoring for the first time.
 He repeated the feat in 1981–82 with 86 points, setting a single-season franchise record.
 The total broke the mark previously set by Smyl two years prior, though Smyl bettered Gradin's mark with an 88-point campaign the following season.

 Gradin continued to play a starring role for the team in the 1982 playoffs, leading the Canucks in post-season scoring with 19 points in 17 games.
-Despite entering the playoffs with a losing record (30 wins, 33 losses and 17 ties), the Canucks went on to their first Stanley Cup Finals appearance in franchise history.
+Despite entering the playoffs with a losing record (30 wins, 33 losses and 17 ties), the Canucks went on to their first Stanley Cup Final appearance in franchise history.
 Playing the two-time defending champion New York Islanders, the Canucks were swept in four games.
 Gradin's 19 points ranked fourth in league scoring, behind the Islanders trio of Brian Trottier, Mike Bossy and Denis Potvin.
 It also stood as a Canucks record for 12 years until Pavel Bure scored 31 in 1994.